usnistgov/labbench/README.md

             generator_center_frequency=freq,
             detector_duration=5
         )

-        test.db() # mark the end of a row
 ```
 This script is a clear representation of the experimental procedure, because it
-can focus exclusively on the high-level experimental parameters.
+can focus exclusively on high-level experimental parameters.
 The test results are saved in an SQLite database,
 'data/master.db'.
 Each row in the database points to spectrogram data in subdirectories that are formatted
 as 'data/{id} {host_time}/spectrogram.csv'.

-Sometimes it is inconvenient to define the input conditions through code, and
+Sometimes it is inconvenient to define the input conditions through code.
+For these cases,
-input tables are more convenient.
-Labbench supports this.
-An example input,
+ labbench includes support for tabular input conditions.
-`freq_sweep.csv`, could look like this:
+ An example input, `freq_sweep.csv`, could look like this:

 | Step        | detector_center_frequency | generator_center_frequency | detector_duration |
 |-------------|---------------------------|----------------------------|-------------------|